ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression.md

 [[toc](#table-of-contents)]

 ##### Input-output contract
-`[<lernact-rd>]`The input-output contract of a function consists of the particular transformation of the input data (that is, the arguments) into the output data (that is, the return value).
+The input-output contract of a function consists of the particular transformation of the input data (that is, the arguments) into the output data (that is, the return value).
 Even functions which do not return anything have an input-output contract, as they may be modifying internal data structures (e.g. class methods).
-Functions which do not take any arguments are often called `[<cept>]`_routines_.
+Functions which do not take any arguments are often called _routines_.

 Formally, the input-output contract includes the number and types of function parameters as well as the type of the return value, if any.
 The shortest expression of the input-output contract is the function _signature_.

 The input-output contract of a function is an _invariant_, meaning that it is strictly fixed, and _does not change_ even when the specific implementation of the function changes.
 A function is thus an _encapsulation of an input-output contract_.

 Functions can also perform operations that are not strictly part of the input-output contract and are not otherwise explicitly stated.
-Such operations are therefore called `[<cept>]`_side effects_.
-Side effects relate to a very important feature of functional input-output contracts, namely that the latter guarantee that the program state is `[<cept>]`_consistent_ before and after the execution of a function (though it may briefly become inconsistent in the middle of its execution); side effects are potential holes in the input-output contract, and may introduce subtle inconsistencies that are hard to trace and fix.
+Such operations are therefore called _side effects_.
+Side effects relate to a very important feature of functional input-output contracts, namely that the latter guarantee that the program state is _consistent_ before and after the execution of a function (though it may briefly become inconsistent in the middle of its execution); side effects are potential holes in the input-output contract, and may introduce subtle inconsistencies that are hard to trace and fix.

 ##### Pass by value vs pass by reference

-`[<lernact-rd>]`An important aspect of functions is how the arguments are passed to the function through the function call.
+An important aspect of functions is how the arguments are passed to the function through the function call.
 There are two ways:
-1. `[<cept>]`_Pass by value_ means that the value of the argument is a copy of the original variable (unless it is a _literal_ in which case it is not a copy of anything, for example the number `3`).
+1. _Pass by value_ means that the value of the argument is a copy of the original variable (unless it is a _literal_ in which case it is not a copy of anything, for example the number `3`).
 In this case, the function can use the value but cannot modify the original variable.
-This method works for all `[<cept>]`_primitive_ data types.
+This method works for all _primitive_ data types.
 ```javascript
 // Example 7.1.1